pulumi/docs/content/blog/copilot-lessons/index.md

     twitter: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features, it reveals exactly what users want!
     linkedin: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features (like a "--force" flag), it reveals exactly what users want!
 ---
-**Artur Laksberg is on the Copilot team here at Pulumi.
-Copilot is an AI assistant for cloud infrastructure.
-Today he shares key lessons from bringing Copilot to production—including an unexpected discovery about AI hallucinations.**
+Today we want to share some insights from the Copilot team at Pulumi, where we're building an AI assistant for cloud infrastructure - including some learnings about AI hallucinations that taught us not only about AI but also about our own product and how our customers use it.

-While reviewing user feedback for Pulumi Copilot, Pulumi's AI assistant for cloud infrastructure, one message caught my eye: "Your tool doesn't know anything!".
-Having just made some changes, I braced for the worst.
+While reviewing user feedback for Pulumi Copilot, one message caught our eye: "Your tool doesn't know anything!".
+Having just made some changes, we braced for the worst.
 But the evals were still looking strong, so what was going on?

 <!--more-->

-The user was trying to force-delete a stack that still had resources.
-Copilot confidently suggested using a `--force` flag, which is a perfectly logical solution, except this flag doesn't exist in Pulumi.
-This was pure hallucination!
+The user was attempting to force-delete a stack that still contained resources.
+Copilot confidently suggested utilizing a `--force` flag, which would have been a logical solution... except this flag doesn't exist in Pulumi.
+This was a pure hallucination!
+Such occurrences are typical when building with LLMs.
+However, this particular error was more than a simple glitch - it revealed something about the product, and out customer expectations.

-Welcome to a day in the life of building with LLMs.
-But this particular error, this is a specific type of hallucination that I now have a solution for.
-And now that [we've launched our REST API](/blog/pulumi-Copilot-rest/) and Copilot has been running in production for a bit, **I want to share some lessons we've learned building with LLMs**.

 Let's start with the fundamental tension between software engineering and prompt engineering.